bpourian/vendingmachine-TDD/README.md

   - complete the storage of products
   - complete the storage of change for the Vending Machine
   - Setup a rake file to ensure the db is cleaned after every test along with migration and upgrade of the db
+  - Finally I would like to have also created another class called the interface so the user could interact with

 * I would love to discuss my approach in more detail and talk about what I have done so far, thank you for looking at my code.